 The Millbay regeneration scheme is an exciting mix of residential, leisure, business and retail development, with high quality public spaces and direct access to the waterfront.
 The English Cities Fund, which is leading the project, is a joint venture between Muse Developments, Legal and General and Homes England.

 Muse Developments has been shortlisted in two further categories at the Property Awards, for Developer of the Year and Deal of the Year.

 Considerable progress has already been made in delivering the Millbay vision, with over £90 million of a planned £200 million invested in the area.
 Millbay now has more than 400 new homes, new businesses within 25,000ft2 of new business space, the new 1,000-pupil Plymouth School of Creative Arts, the 171-berth King Point Marina and the successful Dock Restaurant, all contributing to an increasingly busy and vibrant local community.

 Work is also currently under way on two further projects in the regeneration.

 The new 137-home Quadrant Wharf development is continuing the redevelopment of the eastern side of the historic former docks, next to and following on from the multi-award-winning Quadrant Quay.
 Scheduled for completion from autumn 2019, homes are now available for reservation.

-In addition to Quadrant Wharf, work is also currently under way on the new Mayflower Court scheme being built by the Abbeyfield Society which will provide supported living and extra care for 80 residents and shared spaces for community use.
+And nearby, the new Mayflower Court scheme is being built by the Abbeyfield Society and will provide supported living and extra care for 80 residents as well as shared spaces for community use.